BIATeam/BIADocs/docs/30-DeveloperGuide/30-Front/10-Begining.md

 ## NGRX Store
 The framework and management of the store is based on this application.
 You can follow this example for the implementation of your store:
 [angular-contacts-app-example](https://github.com/avatsaev/angular-contacts-app-example)

-## Before commit
-before committing your changes, run the following commands:

-* ng lint: You must have the following message: "All files pass linting".
-* ng build --aot: You must not get an error message.